This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this shaved Brussels sprouts salad recipe, check out our Leftover Ingredients Recipe Finder.

-How To Select The Freshest Brussels Sprouts
+How To Choose the Freshest Brussels Sprouts

 Recipe Variations

-How To Make A Brussels Sprouts Salad For One
+How To Make Brussels Sprouts Salad

 These step-by-step photos and instructions help you visualize how make this recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.